 The group hoped to start a race war that would rid Britain — or at least the county of West Midlands, halfway between London and Liverpool — of anyone who didn’t happen to be white, according to police.
 When National Action was banned, after popular anti-Brexit campaigner Jo Cox was killed by a far-right extremist, the group re-branded, calling itself the TripleKMafia, a not-too-subtle allusion to the Ku Klux Klan.

-But authorities said the group’s members weren’t simply a bunch of photo-snapping Nazi-philes with white-power insignia decorating their homes.
+But authorities said the group’s members weren’t simply a bunch of selfie-snapping Nazi-philes with white-power insignia decorating their homes.

-“We now know they were a dangerous, well-structured organization,” West Midlands Police Detective Chief Superintendent Matt Ward said in the police statement.
+“We now know they were a dangerous, well-structured organization,” West Midlands Police Detective Chief Superintendent Matt Ward said in a statement.
 “Their aim was to spread neo-Nazi ideology by provoking a race war in the UK and they had spent years acquiring the skills to carry this out.

 “They had researched how to make explosives.
 They had gathered weapons.
 They had a clear structure to radicalize others.
 Unchecked they would have inspired violence and spread hatred and fear across the West Midlands.”